 All info here: www.secretprojects.org.

-The rest of 2019 is of course all about the release of the much-anticipated solo studio album entitled ‘Wild White Horses’.
-The album was recorded at the legendary Rockfield Studios in summer 2018, and is set for release in June this year.
+The much-anticipated solo studio album entitled ‘Wild White Horses' was recorded at the legendary Rockfield Studios in summer 2018 and released in July 2019.
 The album was produced by Thunder’s Luke Morley, who also co-wrote some of the material with Heather.
 Jerry Ewing of Prog magazine said of the album, “Rooted in her more traditional folk and prog background, connecting with a talent like Luke Morley sees Findlay blossom as a contemporary artist, adding gritty classic rock and even a dash of country to her palette.
 She does it all remarkably well too.”